jmfriedt/NISAR_pbr/README.md

 2025 Dec 28 04:36:35 UTC
 ```

+with the Dec.
+27 pass slightly off angle at 81 degrees instead of max.
+83 degrees since 40+/-7
+translates to 90+/-7 >= 83 at azimuth.
+The beamwidth is $\lambda/D$ with $\lambda\simeq 300/1250=24$ cm at
+L-band and $D=12$ m leading to a beamwidth (-3 dB) of 1.1 degrees.

-with the ground projected tracks as follows:
+The ground projected tracks as generated following:

 <img src="paris_nisar.png">